sergei-mironov/asterisk-dongle-setup/README.md

 * Binary codec `chan_opus.so` is required by tg2sip.
 Consider replacing it with https://github.com/traud/asterisk-opus
 * On top of above, we run Asterisk is as root, due to `chan_dongle` hardcodings.
+* `dongleman_daemon` has to reconnect automatically in case of network failures.
+  Currently it issues the error `ConnectionError: Cannot send requests while disconnected`.

 Hints
 -----